Myanmar police move against spreading power protests

 Hong said China was willing to help Myanmar improve its power grid.
 Consumption in Myanmar, where only 25 percent of the population has access to the national grid, is one of the lowest in the world, averaging 104 kilowatts an hour per person, near the same level as the Democratic Republic of Congo and Nepal, according to the World Bank and Asian Development Bank.

-(Additional reporting by Ben Blanchard in Beijing, Kaori Kaneko in Tokyo and Thu Rein Hlaing and Jason Szep in Yangon; Writing by Alan Raybould; Editing by Martin Petty and Robert Birsel)
+(Additional reporting by Ben Blanchard in Beijing and Thu Rein Hlaing and Jason Szep in Yangon; Writing by Alan Raybould; Editing by Martin Petty and Robert Birsel)